-Limestone College documents and evaluates student achievements in fulfillment of its mission:
+Limestone University documents and evaluates student achievements in fulfillment of its mission:

 “In a nurturing, supportive environment based on Christian ideals and ethical principles, students are challenged to become critical thinkers and effective communicators who are prepared for responsible citizenship, successful careers, and graduate study.”